 Use the -var option to control the "raggedness" of the border.
 The less its value is the smoother the border is.
 You can initialize the pseudo-random generator with the -init option.

-You could use ppmrough with ppmtopgm to create a PGM alpha mask and use it to roughen up the edges of another image.
+You could use ppmrough with ppmtopgm to create a PGM transparency mask and use it to roughen up the edges of another image.

 Before Netpbm 10.61 (December 2012), this is called -init, and that still works.